RogerioSobrinho/Book-Library-API/README.md

 -   [pg][pg] is Non-blocking PostgreSQL client for Node.js
 -   .editorconfig for consistent file format
 -   Simple example of TypeScript code and unit test
--   [typescript-boilerplate][typescript-boilerplate] my typescript template
+-   [typescript-boilerplate][typescript-boilerplate] is my typescript template

 ## Clean Architecture